IBM/data-prep-kit/transforms/universal/fdedup/Readme.md

 ## Summary

-The basic implementation of the fuzzy de dup is based on [MinHash](https://en.wikipedia.org/wiki/MinHash).
+The basic implementation of the fuzzy dedup is based on [MinHash](https://en.wikipedia.org/wiki/MinHash).
 Also see [here](http://infolab.stanford.edu/~ullman/mmds/ch3n.pdf) for more details.
 The architecture of the implementation is presented here:

 ![](images/fuzzy.png)